MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/hr-how-manage-absence.md

 ---
-title: Manage Employee Absence| Microsoft Docs
+title: Manage Employee Absence
-description: Describes how to record employees' absence and analyse absence statistics.
+description: Describes how to record employees' absence and analyse absence statistics using the Absence Registration and Employee Absences pages.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
+ms.search.form: 5212, 5211, 5200
-ms.date: 04/01/2020
+ms.date: 06/16/2021
-ms.author: SorenGP
+ms.author: edupont
-ms.openlocfilehash: d976ad8644df20821143a9ab31349a77a58eb73a
+ms.openlocfilehash: 4b1ba11875ebd9a8ea9e2733f3f2dd6c0e876d86
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: f4b32ba1f926a2a712400c36305616f320757723
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 02/08/2022
-ms.locfileid: "3182604"
+ms.locfileid: "8101415"
 ---
 # <a name="manage-employee-absence"></a>Manage Employee Absence
 To manage an employee's absence, you must record the absence on the **Absence Registration** page.
 It can then be viewed in different ways for analysis and reporting needs.